 Bankruptcy court judges have essentially the same powers as district court judges.
-Not only do they decide bankruptcy issues but they also decide other issues such as FDCPA (fair debt collection practices act) issues or issues which involve the debtor.
+Not only do they decide bankruptcy issues but they also decide other issues such as Fair Debt Collection Practices Act (FDCPA) issues or issues which involve the debtor.
 Adversary lawsuits are lawsuits separate from the bankruptcy.
-These adversary cases often involve issues of fraud, the failure to keep records but the adversary complaint may involve a personal injury lawsuit.
+These adversary cases often involve issues of fraud or the failure to keep records.
+But, the adversary complaint may involve a personal injury lawsuit.
 Adversary lawsuits involve the debtor or his property often called “assets of the estate”.

 Adversary Stay and Discharge complaints.

 Another popular adversary lawsuit is when a creditor ignores the stay or discharge and attempts to improperly collect a debt either while the stay protects the debtor or after the discharge order is issued.
 Violations of the stay or discharge allow the debtor to sue the lender back for actual damages, attorney fees and punitive damages when appropriate.

 The stay is the temporary court order which is issued at the start of the case.
 The debtor may only want the stay and may not need the discharge.
 Cases involving a foreclosure or student loans are filed as Chapter 13 to obtain a 5–year stay and prevent the sale of the home or garnishments.
 If the creditor attempts to collect during the case while the stay is in place the creditor faces the strongest protections the court has.
 The creditor who acts improperly while the case is going on not only interferes with the debtor but also interferes with the court itself while the court is administrating the estate.